VitaliyShulik/minesweeper-vanilla-js/README.md

 - 10 x 10 cells; +
 - 16 mines in random order; +
-- If there are no mines around the cell, open this space until mines appear next to other cells;
+- If there are no mines around the cell, open this space until mines appear next to other cells; +
-- Display numbers in an empty place if there are mines or mines nearby;
+- Display numbers in an empty place if there are mine or mines nearby; +
 - The ability of the player to mark the approximate location of mines, and when double-clicked so that the cell additionally displays the question.

 Additional functionality: